httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Round the fractional component of floats, rather than truncating it (#982).
 * Allow empty dictionary values (#992).
 * Change value of omitted parameter value to True (#995).
+* Explain more about splitting dictionaries and lists across header instances (#997).

 ## Since draft-ietf-httpbis-header-structure-13